Food Safety and General Sanitation

 Furthermore, in order to operate a cottage food business in government housing you must complete the Home-Based Business application process.
 Visit the JBLM MWR website for more information: https://jblm.armymwr.com/programs/home-based-business.

-3. Your event will be subject to inspection.
+3. Understand that your event will be subject to inspection.
 Be prepared to serve food safely and in accordance with your approved application.